 Ready to choose a wood floor for your home?
-Weather you are on your own, working with an interior designer, or working with one of the designers we have on staff here at City Tile in Mufreesboro, Tennessee, this guide to wood flooring options is a quick overview of all of the choices now available.
+Whether you are on your own, working with an interior designer, or working with one of the designers we have on staff here at City Tile in Mufreesboro, Tennessee, this guide to wood flooring options is a quick overview of all of the choices now available.

 There are two things you should know before we get started on this quick primer.
 First, flooring does make the home.
 People are choosing unique statement floors that enhance the architecture and furnishings of their homes.
 And, second, for 2017, the key word is texture.
 Texture can come from flooring, walls, draperies, furniture, or accessories, but a mixed of textures make a room interesting.